thedunston/troublevent/README.md

       theService: "systemctl restart named"

       #Or just ask the user what command was used to generate the output
       theMsg: "You just edited the /etc/dhcp/dhcpd.conf file and restarted the service.
-Check if users can get a DHCP address, if not fix the issue."
+Users are reporting they are not able to receive an IP address."

 save the file

 `go run replace.go`